 About one car and three horses a day use the lane down to this Grade II listed former vicarage.
 The last owner was a botanical illustrator and established all kinds of rare plants; the mature woodland dates back around 200 years.
 Nicole and Gerry are passionate about conservation and working to give their home a new chapter with gardens more purposefully wild than manicured.

-Your own entrance leads upstairs to three rooms – two share a bathroom so are perfect for family or friends; fall asleep to the hooting of owls.
+Your own entrance leads upstairs to three rooms; fall asleep to the hooting of owls.
 Wake to breakfast in a basket delivered to your room: homemade bread and jams, local honey, yogurt, fruit salad, warm croissants and their own apple juice.
 Eat on the Victorian terrace on sunny mornings – and spot a kingfisher fishing in the spring-fed pond.

 Wander down mown paths and over bridges, spy flycatchers and tree creepers, marvel at the stars in the dark skies.